 Mr. Yates is adept at managing reckless driving defenses, as well as defenses to DUI charges.
 For such serious charges, you must retain an experienced and dedicated criminal defense lawyer who will fight on your behalf.

-Contact a determined traffic violation attorney in Orlando for a free consultation
+Contact a determined traffic violation attorney in Orlando for a consultation

 Don’t let a traffic citation put you at risk of losing your license or facing criminal charges.
-Call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+Call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.